 - In congregate buildings, 60% of building entrances must be made accessible. - All apartment units must have raised characters and Braille signage at entry doors, mounted on latch side of door. - Minimum door clearances at the pull side of a door may not use the knee and toe clearances under vanities or knee spaces. - Main house panels in Type A and Type B units installed over 48" maximum AFF to top breaker. - Thermostats and telephone jacks mounted over 48" in Type A and Type B units. - Clear floor space is "on the floor".
 Clear floor space will not include base and shoe molding. - Closets 48" or deeper must have the 60" clear floor space in Type A units. - See ANSI Standards 604.5.1 and 604.5.2 for grab bar locations. - In Type A kitchens the 60" min. clear floor space is mandatory.
 You can't use the T-turn option. - For Type B bathroom sink heights, an Option A bathroom may have a 36" maximum sink height.
 For bathroom Option B the sink height is 34" maximum AFF. - The clear floor space at lavatories must be centered on the bowl. - Type A units must be disbursed among the various classes of units, meaning bedroom types. - Laundry rooms require a 48" clear floor space for a parallel approach that is centered on the clothes washer and dryer.
 This will require additional space in front of/in the laundry room. - In Type A kitchens the wall cabinets do not have to be mounted at 48" to the top of the lowest shelf.
-The Agency does require one wall cabinet, next to the range and over the work station, to be mounted at such height. - On-site concrete steps on sidewalks beyond building cover must have a 2" minimum contrasting color on tread nosings.
-The color can be black, green, red or yellow. contrasting color.
-The paint is 2" wide covering the full width of the tread. - Mailboxes for Type A and Type B units may not be installed higher than 48" AFF. - Edge Protection must be available along accessible routes per ANSI 405.9. - Beware of protruding objects on accessible routes.
+The Agency does require one wall cabinet, next to the range and over the work station, to be mounted at such height. - Mailboxes for all units may not exceed 48" AFF. - Edge Protection must be available along accessible routes per ANSI 405.9. - Beware of protruding objects on accessible routes.
 They include fire extinguisher cabinets and wall hung light fixtures.